mostalive/property-based-tutorial/exercises/js/js-money.md

 Define a property that captures this.

-Write a generator that creates all kinds of input strings.
-Is the 'asciistring' generator suited for this?
+Write an arbitrary that creates all kinds of input strings.
+Is the 'asciistring' arbitrary suited for this?
 Why (not)?

 Corner cases that almost look like valid input are particularly interesting, like "EUR 12jsde", "HFL 30", and "300 EUR".
-Adapt your generator so that it will generate cases like these.
+Adapt your arbitrary so that it will generate cases like these.

 Refine your conversion function and make sure the correctness property is also satisfied.

 Hints and tips:
-- jsverify provides the 'oneof' function that combines two generators into one that generates values taking values from both generators.
+- jsverify provides the 'oneof' function that combines two arbitraries into one that generates values taking values from both arbitraries.

 ### Reflection

-How did defining the properties and the generators influence you in thinking about the problem?
+How did defining the properties and the arbitraries influence you in thinking about the problem?

 Where would you like to put the property logic?
 To what extent is it